hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/Report.md

 Tiger Woods is considered by many as the greatest golfer of all time and seeing his average Total Strokes Gained reiterates that argument.
 This chart reassures the quality of Strokes Gained as a metric that actually describes golfer performance because you see the most historically successful golfers near the top (Tiger, Phil Mickelson, Rory McIlroy, etc.).

 <br><br>
+#### Strokes Gained Correlations
 To explore correlations between features, the dataset is broken up into each category of Strokes Gained and the metrics that go along with each.
 Plotting multiple correlation heatmaps provides a quick dive into which metrics matter the most.
 Among the four Strokes Gained categories, Approach the Green appeared to have the strongest relationship with Total Strokes Gained while Around the Green has the weakest.

 ![3](./Images/sg_correlations.png)

+<br><br>
+#### Club Head Speed
 Plotting the distributions of Club Head Speed and Total Strokes Gained against each other in a density plot gives some preliminary insight into their relationship.
 The plot may not be as upward sloping as expected.

 ![4](./Images/clubheadkde.png)

+#### Going for the Green
-A large part of golf at a competitive level is making smart decisions on where to hit the ball.
+An important part of professional golf is making smart decisions on where to hit the ball.
 Going for the Green is an interesting metric as players attempt to find the &quot;sweet spot&quot; of taking just enough risk.

 ![5](./Images/goingforgreen.png)

 Looking closely, this plot shows somewhat of a peak between 60 and 80 percent for going for the green.
 The "sweet spot" is obviously different depending on the players' abilities and the golf course, but what this plot shows is that players may lose strokes by going for the green too often.

 <br><br>
-There are so many complexities in the game of golf and the analysis can extend to great lengths.
-With the knowledge of these patterns, the modeling process will produce more meaningful results.
+There are so many complexities in golf from a numerical standpoint and the analysis can extend to great lengths.
+With the prerequisite knowledge of these patterns, the goal of this study is to determine how these important relationships change for golfers depending on their Club Head Speed.

 ## Modeling: